777McK777/odin-landing-page/readme.md

 But you are as good as they KNOW you are.
 It's all in my head.
 I know that, the thing is if I don't keep it there and continue to let it burst forth, I probably will self-fulfill the prophecy I'm so anxiously trying to avoid.

+Credit to William Woods for the Logo Image.